mattbaxter689/Air-Quality-LSTM/README.md

 RAM.
 Given this, I wanted something that could perform well with very tight requirements like this.
-Obviously if I had access to a better system and GPU's I could explore something like Transformers to model this, but I am satisfied with the performance of this model for now
+Obviously if I had access to a better system and GPU's I could explore something like Transformers to model this, but I am satisfied with the performance of this model for now.
+We also make use of a lookback window of 12 timepoints (the last 12 hours) to help with prediciting the next hour's air quality

 ### Data Transformation
 Within the data included in this model, air quality is the main thing we wish to